Only took 7 months of FitBit stepping! … Received my medal in the mail today. Now for another challenge!

 Baby Georgia – born 4/3/21 (Now that’s a good date!)

 A small journal drawing in Polychromo coloured pencils using chiaroscuro method of drawing.

 It has taken a while to get back to Procreate.
 It was so much easier and quicker this time around.

-I am using an old stylus and from what I understand, it is not as intuitive as an Apple Pen.
+From what I understand, the stylus is not as intuitive as an Apple Pen.
 Look forward to upgrading in the not-too distant future.

 This is my first attempt using Procreate.
 It took three days to create this artwork.
 Being too excited and impatient, I did not take enough time to research the available online tutorials and skipped over some of the valuable shortcuts; for example, I did all the colouring and filling by hand.
 I knew there was an easy way, but found the whole process so meditative, I wanted to continue as I was going, it was so enjoyable.

 The other important thing I overlooked was not locking the layers as I worked and I had to start from scratch a few times.
 The illustration could also have benefited from exploring the settings for the brushes and smoothing some of the lines.

 NewcastleX: NHI101x Drawing Nature, Science and Culture: Natural History Illustration 101